slackspace-io/slackwatch/README.md

 SlackWatch simplifies Kubernetes image management by keeping your deployments up-to-date.

+## What is SlackWatch?

+SlackWatch is a Kubernetes tool designed to streamline the process of keeping your container images up-to-date.
+It's ideal if you:

+* Rely on version tags for image management (rather than `:latest`)
+* Want a customizable and automated solution for image updates
+* Prefer a GitOps-friendly workflow

 ### Features

 * **Image Version Monitoring:** Detects new container image versions (using semver tags) and sends notifications.